arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-library-examples/wifi-101-library-examples.md

 ### Update Firmware / Load Certificates

 The 19.6.1 firmware is only available for model B of the WINC1500, this is used in the MKR1000 board.
-Unfortunately, the WiFi101 shield uses model A, which Atmel has stopped supporting, so there is no 19.6.1 firmware release for it, 19.4.4 will be the latest firmware version that is compatible.
+Unfortunately, the WiFi shield 101 uses model A, which Atmel has stopped supporting, so there is no 19.6.1 firmware release for it, 19.4.4 will be the latest firmware version that is compatible.

 To simplify the process, we have prepared a specific sketch - this **FirmwareUpdater** - that you must load on the host board (either the one with the shield plugged in, or the MKR1000 itself) and an easy to use plug-in available in Arduino Software (IDE) 1.6.10 onwards.